2i2c-org/infrastructure/docs/tutorials/setup.md

 required cloud access.
 ```

-Our deployer has a very convenient way to set up all the authentication necessary
+Our deployer has a convenient way to authenticate you in order
-for you to interact with a kubernetes cluster from the commandline - the `use-cluster-credentials`
+to interact with a kubernetes cluster from the commandline - the `use-cluster-credentials`
 subcommand.

-1. Look for the cluster you want to try accessing - there is one cluster per directory inside
+1. Look for the cluster you want to access - there is one cluster per directory inside
    `config/clusters`.
 2. Run `python3 deployer use-cluster-credentials CLUSTER_NAME` from the terminal, and this will authenticate you
    to the correct kubernetes cluster!

-You can test this out by running `kubectl get node`, which should list the nodes in the
+Test that you've been correctly authenticated by running `kubectl get node`, which should list the nodes in the
 kubernetes cluster selected.

 The `use-cluster-credentials` subcommand actually creates a new shell and sets environment variables to allow access to the chosen cluster, so make sure to run `exit` or `Ctrl`+`D`/`Cmd`+`D` when you are finished.